Build a Multi-Language Dynamic Website with Laravel Localization

 Update the Routes

-We will create one route for the home page, one for setting the locale when the user selects a language from the dropdown and a resource route to add/update Languages.
+We will create one route for the home page, one for setting the language when the user selects a language from the dropdown and a resource route to add/update Languages.
 All these routes should go through the LanguageMiddleware.

 routes/web.php